chris10davies/MSDS692-Data-Science-Practicum/README.md

 | Google   | 1329 |
 | Tesla  | 1235 |

-If you're interested in the steps taken to engineer the state, job title, and job status variables from the web-scraped review data, take a look at
+If you're interested in the steps taken to engineer the state, job title, and job status variables from the web-scraped review data, take a look at the [created_variables.md](https://github.com/chris10davies/MSDS692-Data-Science-Practicum/blob/master/created_variables.md).

+### Employee Status

 ##  ANALYSIS
 ML Models